benjaminvichel/BenTech/README.md

     - **`YOUR_USERNAME`**: The username for authentication.
     - **`YOUR_PASSWORD`**: The password for authentication.

+⚠️ Important: Storing credentials directly in a configuration file is not secure.
+It is recommended to use secure credential storage methods, such as environment variables or the Microsoft Configuration API (User Secrets / Azure Key Vault).
+If you decide to keep the connection string in the file, ensure it is excluded from version control and accessible only to authorized users.

-⚠️ **Important:** This project is configured to use Aiven as the default database provider.
+This project is configured to use Aiven as the default database provider.
-If you wish to use another provider, ensure your connection string matches the required format and parameters,
+If you wish to use another provider, ensure your connection string matches the required format and parameters.

 ### Database Schema